rohkyoungmin/smart-greenhouse-disease-detector/README.md

 ## 🏅 Background

-This work was developed for the 2025 Smart Agriculture Hackathon.
+This work was developed for the 2024 Dankook University Hackathon.
 It contributes to sustainable farming by enabling automated, crop-specific disease detection to assist elderly farmers with limited physical capacity.